bgoonz/gists-revamp/by-extension/markdown/electronics.md

 ## Series And Parallel Circuits

-The basic idea of a “series” connection is that components are connected end-to-end in a line to form a single path through which current can flow.
+The basic idea of a “series " connection is that components are connected end-to-end in a line to form a single path through which current can flow.
-The basic idea of a “parallel” connection, on the other hand, is that all components are connected across each other’s leads.
+The basic idea of a “parallel " connection, on the other hand, is that all components are connected across each other’s leads.
 In a purely parallel circuit, there are never more than two sets of electrically common points, no matter how many components